Spin glass models from the point of view of spin distributions

-\end{theorem} As in the case of diluted models above, let us describe several special cases of (\ref{SCSK}).
-If $r=0$ and sets $C_l$ are such that $C_l \subseteq \{n+1,\ldots, m\}$ for all $l\leq q$ then (\ref{SCSK}) becomes
+As in the case of diluted models above, let us describe several special cases of (\ref{SCSK}).
+If $r=0$ and sets $C_l$ are such that $C_l \subseteq\{n+1,\ldots, m\} $ for all $l\leq q$, then (\ref{SCSK}) becomes

-If we set $n=0$ then (\ref{SCSK}) becomes
+If we set $n=0$, then (\ref{SCSK}) becomes

 Again, these equations can be interpreted as the invariance of the spin distributions under various random changes of density.
-Finally, if we set $r=0$ and $n=m$ then (\ref{SCSK}) becomes
+Finally, if we set $r=0$ and $n=m$, then (\ref{SCSK}) becomes

-The meaning of this self-consistency equation is that the joint distribution of spins generated by a function $\bar{\sigma}(w,u,v)$ coincides with the distribution of spins generated by $\th\, G_{\xi'}(\bar{\sigma}(w,u,\cdot))$ under a properly interpreted random change of density and we will discuss this interpretation in more detail below under the Parisi ultrametricity hypothesis.
-The choice of parameters in equation (\ref{Invar}), most importantly $n=m$, will be the key to the following special property of the Sherrington-Kirkpatrick model. \begin{theorem} For any $\mu\in \M_{inv},$ the joint distribution of $(R_{l,l'}^\infty)_{l,l'\geq 1}$ defined in (\ref{overlaps}) for $\bar{\sigma}= \bar{\sigma}_\mu$ uniquely determines $\mu$ and thus the joint distribution of all multi-overlaps. \end{theorem} The fact that the joint distribution of overlaps determines $\mu$ leads to a natural addition to the statement of Theorem \ref{ThFESK}.
-It will be clear early in the proof of Theorem \ref{ThFESK} that $\P(\mu)$ for $\mu\in \M$ depends only on the distribution of the array (\ref{overlaps}) for $\bar{\sigma}= \bar{\sigma}_\mu$ and, as a result, one can express the free energy in (\ref{Parisi}) as the infimum over a family of measures $\M_{inv}'$ defined completely in terms of the invariance of the joint overlap distribution and such that $\M_{inv}\subseteq \M_{inv}'.$ For this purpose one does not need the self-consistency part of the equations (\ref{SCSK}), so we will only use the case when $C_l^2=C_l$ in (\ref{C12}) for all $l$.
+The meaning of this self-consistency equation is that the joint distribution of spins generated by a function $\bar{\sigma}(w,u,v)$ coincides with the distribution of spins generated by $\th G_{\xi'}(\bar{\sigma}(w,u,\cdot))$ under a properly interpreted random change of density, and we will discuss this interpretation in more detail below under the Parisi ultrametricity hypothesis.
+The choice of parameters in (\ref{Invar}), most importantly $n=m$, will be the key to the following special property of the Sherrington--Kirkpatrick model. \begin{theorem} For any $\mu\in\M_{\mathrm{inv}}$, the joint distribution of $(R_{l,l'}^\infty)_{l,l'\geq1}$ defined in (\ref{overlaps}) for $\bar{\sigma}= \bar{\sigma}_\mu$ uniquely determines $\mu$ and thus the joint distribution of all multi-overlaps. \end{theorem}

+The fact that the joint distribution of overlaps determines $\mu$ leads to a natural addition to the statement of Theorem~\ref{ThFESK}.
+It will be clear early in the proof of Theorem~\ref{ThFESK} that $\P(\mu)$ for $\mu\in\M$ depends only on the distribution of the array (\ref{overlaps}) for $\bar{\sigma}= \bar{\sigma}_\mu$, and, as a result, one can express the free energy in (\ref{Parisi}) as the infimum over a family of measures $\M_{\mathrm{inv}}'$ defined completely in terms of the invariance of the joint overlap distribution and such that $\M _{\mathrm{inv}}\subseteq\M_{\mathrm{inv}}'$.
+For this purpose one does not need the self-consistency part of the equations (\ref{SCSK}), so we will only use the case when $C_l^2=C_l$ in (\ref{C12}) for all $l$.
 Let us consider processes $G_{\xi'}$ and $G_{\theta}$ in (\ref{Gxi}), (\ref{Gtheta}) defined in terms of replicas $(u_l)$, $(z_l)$ and $(z_l')$ of $u$, $z$ and $z'$, namely,

 and